Nicolo-de-Groot/ccTag/README.md

 2. Training data extraction from rootfiles

-* use "root -l extract.C'("inputfile.root", "outputtype")", with outputtype = "cc", "gluon" or "zqq"
+* use "root -l extract.C'("inputfile.root", "outputtype")', with outputtype = "cc", "gluon" or "zqq"

 3. Tensorflow